-In addition, our responsibility is to assess whether the accounting information included in the Consolidated Management Report, as set out on pages 4 to 5, the preparation of which is the responsibility of management, is consistent with the consolidated financial statements.
-Our work with respect to the Consolidated Management Report was limited to the aforementioned scope and did not include a review of any information other than drawn from the consolidated financial statements of the entity.
-In our opinion, the Consolidated Management Report is consistent with the consolidated financial statements are the entity.
+In addition, our responsibility is to assess whether the accounting information included in the Management Report, as set out on pages 4 to 5, the preparation of which is the responsibility of management, is consistent with the financial statements.
+Our work with respect to the Management Report was limited to the aforementioned scope and did not include a review of any information other than drawn from the financial statements of the Company.
+In our opinion, the management report is consistent with the financial statements.